 The story of how the farm returned to Griggs is a wonderful tale of a community coming together.
 In 1991 Ruth and Eldora donated their sections of the farm to Griggs county Museum.
 Willmar Haerter and Dale Steffen “worked many, many hours” to restore these two sections.
 The farm was a very popular exhibit.
 In 1996 Betty donated her section making the farm complete.
 July 14, 1996 the ‘Rhodes Mechanical Farm’ was dedicated in its own room with some from Rhodes family attending.
 For more detailed information including photos of the Rhodes, Jan Steffen pulled together newspaper reports and other sources now displayed on the walls of the farm’s display room.

-We would love to learn more about the carnival tours of the farm!
+We would love to learn more about the carnival tours of the farm and how it was displayed in various locations throughout Griggs County!
 Orion’s three girls said they loved going to the county fairs and that they felt very special in doing that.
-Perhaps the Collins has an archive where we could find out more about these tours.
+Perhaps the Collins Carnival has an archive where we could find out more about these tours.
 Perhaps we can find another example of these folk art animations.

 For a great series of close up photos of the farm please google “busy little farm Griggs County” and follow the first link.